Pellinor

 Pellinor is a fantasy series by Australian author Alison Croggon, spanning four books and a prequel.

 The series is the retelling of the "Naraudh Lar-Chanë", the Riddle of the Treesong, set in the fictional world of Edil-Amarandh.
-The story mainly revolves about the character of adolescent girl Maerad, who was forced into slavery along with her mother as a child, after the sacking of the Bard school of Pellinor.
+The series mainly revolves about the character of an adolescent girl named Maerad, who was forced into slavery as a child along with her mother, after the sacking of the Bard school of Pellinor.

 Books

-So far the books have been published by Penguin Books in Australia, Walker Books in the UK, Candlewick Press in the US (except The Bone Queen published by Walker Books), and Bastei-Lübbe in Germany, with the translation done by Michael Krug.
+So far the books which make up the series have been published by Penguin Books in Australia, Walker Books in the UK, Candlewick Press in the US (except The Bone Queen published by Walker Books), and Bastei-Lübbe in Germany, with the translation done by Michael Krug.

 The Bone Queen

 A prequel, published in 2016.
 The promising young Bard Cadvan summons a revenant, the Bone Queen, which causes him to be exiled.
 Cadvan and his friend Dernhil the poet must then track down and vanquish the Bone Queen.